turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 52:35 [[start:3155130][end:3157382]] I don't have a question and an answer for that.
 [[start:3157436][end:3164426]] I don't know if we do have an answer for this type of question currently.

-52:44 [[start:3164528][end:3183626]] But I think it's a very valid question to ask because also in the terms of sometimes applying that socially, that sort of raifies in a way and then it becomes an organizing principle that becomes somewhat raified.
+52:44 [[start:3164528][end:3183626]] But I think it's a very valid question to ask because also in the terms of sometimes applying that socially, that sort of reifies in a way and then it becomes an organizing principle that becomes somewhat reified.
-[[start:3183738][end:3200040]] So keep an eye for these kinds of metaphorical use, like assuming a little bit that all this talk can be metaphorical and it can be interesting and useful to catch them out in these terms because they don't have other ways to talk about them.
+[[start:3183738][end:3200040]] So keep an eye for these kinds of metaphorical use, like assuming a little bit that all this talk can be metaphorical and it can be interesting and useful to cash them out in these terms because they don't have other ways to talk about them.
-[[start:3201450][end:3217798]] So how we don't Raify them and how they are, because I'm having a hard time to get there, but I think I'm making the point of people criticizing the causal primacy.
+[[start:3201450][end:3217798]] So how we don't reify them and how they are, because I'm having a hard time to get there, but I think I'm making the point of people criticizing the causal primacy.

 53:37 [[start:3217894][end:3233546]] So when you reduce these complex systems to one single cause, cashing out everything that organizes these complex systems in one primal cause, then you are losing the complexity.
 [[start:3233738][end:3240306]] However, if you don't do that, how can you slice it out to understand the system?

-54:00 [[start:3240488][end:3250340]] So I think that's the two tensions here that I'm kind of trying to propose as a question instead of an answer.
+54:00 [[start:3240488][end:3250340]] So I think that's the two tensions here that I'm kind of trying to propose as a question instead of as an answer.
-[[start:3251590][end:3255414]] I don't know if that makes sense, but are you thinking, yeah, I hope.
+[[start:3251590][end:3255414]] I don't know if that makes sense, but are you thinking...

 54:15 _Daniel:_
-[[start:3255452][end:3257058]] People continue that discussion.
+[[start:3255452][end:3257058]] Yeah, I hope people continue that discussion.
 [[start:3257234][end:3262298]] I'm going to build on that just to kind of maybe circle around that because it's really important.
 [[start:3262384][end:3282474]] So in the forestry case, the realist perspective, again using retro casting the way we or contemporary discussions, some of them in the active inference and free energy principle space are the realist says that region of land is just economic potential.

 54:42 [[start:3282602][end:3286270]] It is a natural resource that becomes a kind of handle.
 [[start:3286770][end:3294254]] The instrumentalist perspective takes a step back and says it's as if that piece of land is a natural resource.
 [[start:3294302][end:3298466]] So, yeah, the territory is indescribable and there's still a space for mystery.
-[[start:3298578][end:3334410]] But then when the proxies come out because policies are being selected, the as if in some ways carries similar consequences to the actual and they may totally agree and the realists and the instrumentalists might be like, yeah, it is economic potential or represents or it could be treated as such or it could be engaged with as such that cognitive diversity can align on the social policy that then connects to these broader social questions and histories.
+[[start:3298578][end:3334410]] But then when the proxies come out because policies are being selected, the "as if" in some ways carries similar consequences to the actual and they may totally agree and the realists and the instrumentalists might be like, yeah, it is economic potential or represents or it could be treated as such or it could be engaged with as such.
+Tthat cognitive diversity can align on the social policy that then connects to these broader social questions and histories.

 55:34 [[start:3334570][end:3338514]] And so it's kind of interesting, like, what work does this instrumentalism do?